AlexanderPoone/CloudProject/_paper_reviews/paper2.md

 https://db-engines.com/en/system/Amazon+DynamoDB%3BRedis

-Document-oriented databases are inherently a subclass of the key-value store, another NoSQL database concept.
-The difference lies in the way the data is processed; in a key-value store, the data is considered to be inherently opaque to the database, whereas a document-oriented system relies on internal structure in the document in order to extract metadata that the database engine uses for further optimization.
-Although the difference is often negligible due to tools in the systems,[a] conceptually the document-store is designed to offer a richer experience with modern programming techniques.

 Amazon Web Services offers many types of databases on the cloud - DynamoDB, DocumentDB, MemoryDB, ElasticCache, Aurora, RedShift, among many others.
 Such diversity may be confusing to laymen, considering the technologies behind DynamoDB, DocumentDB and MemoryDB - Dynamo, MongoDB and Redis, are essentially NoSQL key-value stores.
 In fact, their differences are numerous and these databases have divergent use cases.